venunathan12/detection/README.md

 # detection
-An npm package for JSON Schema Validation and Detection
+A Node.js module for JSON Schema Validation and Detection